aopsahl25/esolang/README.md

     is_prime_call: "is_prime" "(" expression ")"
 ```

-Function for identifying prime numbers:
+Function for identifying prime numbers (housed in interpreter class):

 ```
     def is_prime_call(self, tree):